Winchester Riverwalk Sculptures

 According to the artist, Dale Rogers, most people "associate the open palm gesture seen here with good feelings and happiness."
 We love the addition of the red cardinals that add a splash of color and joy to the piece.
 Bike Path to right of Town Hall, 71 Mount Vernon Street On display through September 2026 See more by Dale Rogers Sponsored by a MA Cultural Council's Festival Grant Program. |

-"Gulls" by Dale Rogers *NEW
+"Gulls" by Dale Rogers

 This set of three stainless steel gulls is part of the Cultural District's permanent collection.
 Funded by the Town of Winchester's ARPA grant in 2024, the gulls have a 'flip-flop' finish meant to reflect their surroundings.
 Winchester Riverwalk Sculpture Park at the Griffin Museum, 67 Shore Road Permanent Collection See more by Dale Rogers |

-"Moonstruck" by David Adilman
+"Eye of the Beholder" by David Adilman

-Tucked away, near the Pink Building, Moonstruck gazes wistfully towards the Aberjona River.
-Bike Path to left of Hope Christian Church, 58 Mount Vernon Street On display through October 2025 See more by David Adilman Sponsored by Winchester Cultural District's MA Cultural Council Grant. |
+What do you see?
+It's all a matter of perspective according to sculptor David Adilman.
+Bike Path to left of Hope Christian Church, 58 Mount Vernon Street On display through October 2027 See more by David Adilman Photo Credit: Cynthia Randall |

-Stone Benches by Josh Ruder *NEW
+Stone Benches by Josh Ruder

 These beautiful, one-of-a-kind benches were created by artist Josh Ruder in situ using historic Middlesex Canal and local field stones.
 With the help of the DPW, the stones were moved to the park location for transformation into unique sculptural benches.
 Winchester Riverwalk Sculpture Park at the Griffin Museum, 67 Shore Road Permanent Collection See more by Josh Ruder Sponsored by Town of Winchester ARPA Community Grant. |

-"Waterfowl" by R Douglass Rice
+"Evolution" by R Douglass Rice

-Waterfowl lords over Judkins Pond, keeping watch of the Griffin Museum through the seasons.
-Bike path behind Jenks Center On display through October 2025 See more by R Douglass Rice Sponsored by Winchester Cultural Council. |
+Evolution emerged from the back of the red truck into its home for th nenxt two years behind the Jenks Center.
+Bike path behind Jenks Center On display through October 2027 See more by R Douglass Rice Sponsored by Mass Cultural Council and Winchester Cultural Council Photo Credit: Hilda Wong-Doo |

 Starbucks Mural